New anaesthesia guidelines have been published online for the following rare diseases:

 Another two guidelines have just been published online: Ehlers-Danlos syndrome and macrophage activation system.
 We'd like to thank our authors and reviewers once again for their effort.

-We are pleased to announce that yet another 3 anesthesia guidelines have just been published online: There is a guideline for patients suffering from ROHHAD, another guideline for merosin-deficient congenital muscular dystrophy and the third one for Morquio syndrome.
+We are pleased to announce that yet another 3 anesthesia recommendations have just been published online: There is a recommendation for patients suffering from ROHHAD, another guideline for merosin-deficient congenital muscular dystrophy and the third one for Morquio syndrome.

 Moreover, we would like to take the chance to thank all participators again.